50th Birthday Celebration Volume Three

-50th Birthday Celebration Volume 3: Locus Solus is a live album of improvised music by Anton Fier, Arto Lindsay and John Zorn documenting their performance at Tonic in September 2003 as part of Zorn's month-long 50th Birthday Celebration concert series.
+50th Birthday Celebration Volume Three is a live album of improvised music by Locus Solus, a trio consisting of Anton Fier, Arto Lindsay and John Zorn, documenting their performance at Tonic in September 2003 as part of Zorn's month-long 50th Birthday Celebration concert series.

-Reception
+Critical reception

-The Allmusic review by Sean Westergaard awarded the album 4 stars stating "The level of communication between players is stunning, developing lurching, spastic grooves that then get blown apart like ducks in a shooting gallery...
+The AllMusic review by Sean Westergaard awarded the album 4 stars stating "The level of communication between players is stunning, developing lurching, spastic grooves that then get blown apart like ducks in a shooting gallery...
 Certainly not for all tastes, this is a noisy, fun listen."